AVLI Restaurant in Benitses, Corfu: A Dining Experience to Remember

 Corfu New Fortress

-Corfu’s rich history is marked by significant influences from the Venetians, French, and British.
+Corfu’s rich history is marked by significant influences from the Venetians, the French, and the British.
 These diverse cultural impacts are reflected in the island’s architecture, traditions, and overall culture, creating a unique blend that distinguishes Corfu from other Greek locales.

 Venetian Architecture